Mr Stephen Guy BMedSci(Hons), MBBS, MRCS(Eng), DipSEM(UK & I), FRCS (Tr & Orth)

 Since appointment, knee service improvements have been implemented by Mr Guy and his team to improve patient care.
 Knee injuries are now triaged to allow quicker diagnosis by utilising specialist multi-disciplinary musculoskeletal (sport injury) clinics and same day cross-sectional imaging (MRI).
 He has promoted research opportunities by having a senior elite-level research physiotherapist in clinic, working with local Universities to facilitate research including setting up clinical trials.
 He has also set up and chairs a meeting for the sports knee surgeons in the Yorkshire region.
 He has written original research articles in peer reviewed journals including randomised control trials looking at knee controversies.
 He also peer reviews articles for the national knee surgery journal.
 He has treated athletes in multiple sports that represent a broad spectrum of activity levels from the elite athlete representing Great Britain to the aging part-time weekend warrior (to whom he has a warm affinity).
 He is also lead clinician for Trauma at Bradford Royal Infirmary.

 He has always been a keen sportsman being captain of his first XV and representing Yorkshire at rugby union.
-He still is passionate about sports and manages to play the occasional veterans game of rugby, run half marathons and play 5-a-side football when not spending time with his wife and 3 children.
+He still is passionate about sports and manages to play veterans rugby, cycle, run half marathons, play 5-a-side football, participate in cross-fit and do some pilates when not spending time with his wife, 3 children and his beloved pointer!

 Dr Jonathan Power MBChB MSc(SEM) MRCGP, FFSEM DipSEM(UK& I)